mkbradley2/psilocybin-cocaine-rct/cud_trial_data_cleaning_notes.md

 > 1. Number of days under observation during the pre-screen period
 > 2. Number of days under observation during the preparation period
 > 3. Number of days between the last preparation period and the drug administration
-> 4. Number of days under observation during the integration period”
+> 4. Number of days under observation during the integration period

 ---